-Universities told to return to in-person teaching
+Universities told to give students face-to-face teaching

 - Published

-Universities have been urged to return to face-to-face teaching when students return this term.
+Universities have been urged to provide face-to-face teaching when students return this term.

 Education Secretary Gavin Williamson said students should expect to be taught "in-person and alongside other students".